miking-lang/miking/README.md

 a `use` expression:

 ```
-main
+expr
 use Arith in
 utest eval (Add (Num 2, Num 3)) with Num 5 in
 ()
 ```

-A `use` is translated into a series of MExpr definitions which match the syntax and semantics of the specified language fragment.
+A `use` is translated into a series of MExpr definitions that match the syntax and semantics of the specified language fragment.

 An important feature of language fragments is that they can be composed to form new language fragments.
-As an example, we might want to extend our arithmetics language with booleans and if
+As an example, we might want to extend our arithmetics language with booleans and `if`
 expressions:

 ```